-In recognition of this opportunity, the Northern Development Initiative Trust has commenced a Northwest Trade and Manufacturing Corridor Opportunity Study, noting that:
+In recognition of this opportunity, the Northern Development Initiative Trust has commenced a Northwest Trade and Manufacturing Corridor Opportunity Study that will encompass 21 communities, the largest of which is Prince George, along the Highway 16 / CN Rail corridor.
+The Northern Trust notes that:

-With the right policy environment and business attraction strategies, a truly diversified and prosperous economic future for northern and central BC can be linked to the growth of the manufacturing sector...5
+With the right policy environment and business attraction strategies, a truly diversified and prosperous economic future for northern and central BC can be linked to the growth of the manufacturing sector...